ZerinHwang03/ZerinHwang03.github.io/_pages/about.md

 🧑‍🎓 Biography
 ======
-Zhilin Huang received his B.S. from the School of Electronics and Information Engineering, Harbin Institute of Technology in 2019.
-He received his M.S. from the School of Electronic and Computer Engineering, Peking University in 2022.
-He is currently a Ph.D. student in Tsinghua University.
-His research interests include computer vision, self-supervised learning, ai for science.
+I am currently a Ph.D. student in Shenzhen International Graduate School, Tsinghua University.
+I received my B.S. in the School of Electronics and Information Engineering, Harbin Institute of Technology in 2019.
+I received my M.S. in the School of Electronic and Computer Engineering, Peking University in 2022.
+My research interests encompass Computer Vision, Self-supervised Learning, AI for Science.

 ****